hasali-coder/Building-Energy-Consumption-Model-Project/README.md

 To use this project, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/your-repo-name.git`
+1. Clone this repository: `git clone https://github.com/hasali-coder/Building-Energy-Consumption-Model-Project/tree/main.git`
-2. Navigate to the project directory: `cd your-repo-name`
+2. Navigate to the project directory: `Building-Energy-Consumption-Model-Project`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Run the model training script: `python train_model.py`
 5. Predict energy consumption for new buildings: `python predict_energy.py`